-The Gift of Thanksgiving Traditions
+The Gift of Thanksgiving Traditions at Milton Hershey School

-It was Milton Hershey’s wish that the students of the school take their place in life and become useful citizens—this is how Mr. Hershey wanted to be thanked.
+The atmosphere of thanks commences this year with the observance of Founders Week and continues throughout the Thanksgiving holiday and beyond.
+It was Milton Hershey’s wish that the students of his school family take their place in life and become useful, happy citizens—this is how Mr. Hershey wanted to be thanked.